“Prevention is better than cure!”

 - Drink water (may lead to better blood sugar control and improve your body’s response to insulin)

-- Eat a diet high in fiber
+- Eat a diet high in fibre

 - Drink coffee or tea!

 - Take your vitamin D

 - Ensure that you take your daily needs of Omega-3, 6, and 9 fatty acids

 - Ischemic heart disease (in addition to the measures mentioned above)